francescopiferi99/STMAE_Project_2023/README.md

 The built-in dataset is _The Music Of The Night_, a song by Andrew Lloyd Webber from the musical _The Phantom Of The Opera_, but the user can decide to play a new song and use it to extract the Model.

+Upon user activation of the built-in SineOscillator, the melody creation process is initiated, commencing from the pressed note.
+The subsequent note is then determined based on the sequential pattern derived from the model.
+Notably, the model is designed to optimize the Markov Order, striving to enhance the melodic coherence and musical structure of the generated sequence.

 ## MIDI Extraction
 The generated note sequence can be exported as a MIDI file by selecting the desired sequence from the ComboBox.
 Upon selection, the sequence will be automatically saved as an `output.mid` file.
 This facilitates seamless integration with various external Digital Audio Workstations such as GarageBand, LogicProX, Ableton, and numerous others.